Next: , Previous: , Up: Introduction [Contents][Index]

 Installing Org’s contributed packages

 Org’s repository used to contain ‘contrib/’ directory for add-ons contributed by others.
-As of Org 9.5, the directory has bee moved to this new dedicated org-contrib repository, which you can install separately.
+As of Org 9.5, the directory has been moved to the dedicated org-contrib repository, which you can install separately as a package from NonGNU ELPA.